Heavenly highways: The Five Top Road Trips in Ireland

 2. The Causeway Coastal Route

 Known as ‘one of the world’s great road journeys’, the Causeway Coastal Route winds its way from Belfast to the historic walled city of Derry~Londonderry-or vice versa.
-Through picture-postcard villages, past castles and ancient ruins, the route takes in some of Northern Ireland’s most iconic sights including the Giant’s Causeway, the Carrick-a-Rede rope bridge and the 400-year-old Bushmills Distillery.
-BOOK NOW
+Through picture-postcard villages, past castles, and ancient ruins, the route takes in some of Northern Ireland’s most iconic sights including the Giant’s Causeway, the Carrick-a-Rede rope bridge and the 400-year-old Bushmills Distillery.

 3. The Ring of Kerry and Skellig Islands

 The stunning Ring of Kerry is a circular loop around the Iveragh Peninsula passing through some of the most amazing landscapes on the island.
 The wonderful lakes of Killarney give way to the mountains of MacGillycuddy’s Reeks and the peninsula is scattered with picturesque and vibrant towns and villages.
 Off the Ring of Kerry lies the sixth-century island monastery of Skellig Michael, now globally famous as a filming location for the latest Star Wars blockbuster.

 4. The Sperrin Mountains

 Northern Ireland’s largest mountain range is one of the least explored on the island.
 A car tour through this roller-coaster landscape is a must.
 Four spectacular routes in County Tyrone and County Londonderry offer breathtaking scenery and ancient monuments galore.
 National Geographic praised these roads for their “wild beauty, ideal trails and dreamy villages” in its list of the Top 101 Scenic Drives in the World.